C-section tips for dads and partners

 Helping your partner recover after a c-section

-While your wife or girlfriend is in hospital, you can be involved in discussions about their treatment and care, with their permission.
-You should also get the information and support you need.
-Ask the healthcare team if there’s anything you don’t understand or are worried about.
+You can take part in discussions about your partner’s treatment and care with their permission.
+Lots of women tell us that their partner helped them to express their wishes during and after the birth.
+The healthcare team should give you any information and support you need.
+Ask them if there’s anything you don’t understand or are worried about.

 After your baby is born, the midwifery team will give you any help you need.
 For example, they can make sure you have privacy for skin-to-skin contact with your baby.